Madō Monogatari

-Madō Monogatari is a series of first-person dungeon crawler role-playing video games by Compile.
+Madō Monogatari, known in the American release version as Sorcery Saga, is a series of first-person dungeon crawler role-playing video games by Compile.
 The first game was released in 1990 for MSX2.
 Sega published the Game Gear remakes based on 1-2-3.
 The characters of this series would later be used in the puzzle game Puyo Puyo.